lmmx/watir-paper-scanner/README.md

 <ul>
 <li>finding a URL to the article's page on the journal website within the HTML of the Pubmed abstract page,
 <li>finding a DOI hidden in the wrong place (searching the whole abstract page's HTML indiscriminately)
-<li>headless browser automation with Watir (though this is slow and a last resort)
+<li>headless browser automation with Watir (though this is slow and a last resort - despite the repo name!)
 </ul>
 </ol>